-Services that are covered for you What you must pay when you get these services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers (continued) You may be responsible for additional cost-sharing for services received in an outpatient hospital setting which include, but are not limited to, Part B drugs and radiological tests.
+Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers (continued)

+You may be responsible for additional cost-sharing for services received in an outpatient hospital setting which include, but are not limited to, Part B drugs and radiological tests.
 Please refer to the applicable benefit sections in this chart.

 If you require monitoring or a period of recovery after your care at an outpatient hospital, you may be placed in "observation" status.
 This may require you to stay at the facility for several hours or overnight if needed.
 In this event, you will pay your outpatient hospital copayment while under observation.

-Over-the-counter (OTC) products You are covered up to \$90 per month for eligible over-the- counter health products available through selected retail locations. \$0 per order You can use this benefit to order non-prescription items such as aspirin, vitamins, cough and cold preparations, and other eligible products.
+Over-the-counter (OTC) products

+You are covered up to \$80 per quarter (every 3 months) for eligible over-the-counter health products available through CVS retail locations.

+You can use this benefit to order non-prescription items such as aspirin, vitamins, cough and cold preparations, and other eligible products.

 You will receive a preloaded debit card that is automatically reloaded with your allowance.
 For more information call 1-844-428-8135.

-Unused balances will not rollover to the next month.
-This benefit is offered in combination with the grocery benefit.
-Please see "Special supplemental benefits for the chronically ill " below.
-This benefit does not apply to your maximum out-of-pocket amount.
+This benefit becomes valid on the first day of each quarter: January, April, July, and October.
+Any unused balance will rollover to the next quarter.
+Unused balances will not rollover to the next calendar year.

+\$0 per order

-Services that are covered for you What you must pay when you get these services Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office and is an alternative to inpatient hospitalization. \$0 copayment for each partial hospitalization visit.
-Prior authorization rules apply Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office but less intense than partial hospitalization.
+Partial hospitalization services and Intensive outpatient services

+Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office and is an alternative to inpatient hospitalization.

+Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office but less intense than partial hospitalization.

 Partial hospitalization also includes chemical dependency treatment.

+\$20 copayment for each partial hospitalization visit.

-Personal Emergency Response System (PERS) An electronic home unit or neck pendant available to members who meet specific criteria. \$0 copayment Contact Member Services for more information (phone numbers are printed on the back cover of this document).
-This benefit does not apply to your maximum out-of-pocket amount.
-Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment Primary care visit \$0 copayment for each office visit.
-Specialist visit \$0 copayment for each office visit.
-Prior authorization rules apply
+Personal Emergency Response System (PERS)

+An electronic home unit or neck pendant available to members \$0 copayment who meet specific criteria.

+Contact Member Services for more information (phone numbers are printed on the back cover of this document).

+Physician/Practitioner services, including doctor's office visits

+- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment

+Primary care visit

+Specialist visit